Tuesday, September 23, 2008

 The feel good story of the NBA.
 A team that seemingly went from homeless to one of the most exciting teams in the NBA overnight.
 It all started when Chris Paul fell into their laps with the fourth pick in the 2005 draft.
 There were two "can't miss" point guards in that draft, Deron Williams and Chris Paul.
 How BOTH of these two got pass Point Guard-less Atlanta at the Number 2 pick boggles my mind.
 I guess that's why the Hawks are the Hawks.
 They are getting better now, but think of a combination of Chris Paul, Joe Johnson, and Josh Smith..
 Eek.

-er and a fresh off back surgery Peja Stojakovic, they created a young nucleus that has blossomed into one of the more exciting teams in the league.
+But alas, the Hornets got a gift handed to them, and haven't looked back since.
+Building around Paul, and combining David West with new arrivals Tyson Chandler and a fresh off back surgery Peja Stojakovic, they created a young nucleus that has blossomed into one of the more exciting teams in the league.
 The can beat you any way you like it: Fast breaking, drive and kick, or pick and roll.
 Not a lot of people remember that David West was the AP player of the year at Xavier in 2003.
 How he fell to the 18th pick in that years draft is yet another mystery.
 I think it was a case of NBA teams being on a Euro Craze and not noticing that hey, there are still good players left in this country.
 West took a couple years to become the player he is now, but like everyone else on this team, is coming of age at the right time.
 I get the pleasure of seeing these Hornets at the Target Center in a couple weeks, so I will get to see in person what I think that I already know...
 This team is for real and any team sleeping on them will be met with an early exit.

 Golden State Warriors /Denver Nuggets

-his year is that they are better than last years team.
+I chose to group these two teams together because they are essentially the same team.
+They both have sometimes amazing offenses, capable of running you off the court.
+They both, however, have atrocious defenses, which usually spells disaster for teams in the playoffs.
+The Warriors have been one of my favorite teams since last year when they made their run at the end of the regular season and into the Western playoffs.
+Anyone who reads this blog on a regular basis knows thats no secret.
+But what has changed this year is that they are better than last years team.
 The roster has changed that much, if at all(minus the failed Chris Webber experiment) but what has changed is that they are a year older and a year better.
 Last year, Monta Ellis barely had a place in the playoff rotation.
 This year, there's times that he literally doesn't seem to miss, and his place on the team is no longer in question.
 Baron Davis has been the healthiest he has ever been in his career in being one of the most valuable players in the league.
 Everyone on this team can shoot, excluding Andris Beidrens, who doesn't need to.
 They come at you with numerous three point bombs and they throw athlete after athlete at you.
 That can be a scary combination when used the right way.
 This coupled with the fact that they have the best homecourt advantage in the league.
 Not the best record, but the best advantage.
 If you have seen that place, you know its the loudest arena in the league.
 If I can make that conclusion from watching a game on TV, how do you think it feels to be an opponent there?

 The Nuggets have more of a collection of superstar players, but its the same story.
 When they are on, they are really on.
 I don't know if enough was made of them scoring 168 points a couple weeks back against the Sonics.
 This wasn't some crazy triple overtime game.
 It was a regular 4 quarter tilt.
 They scored 48 points in the first quarter!
 That's more than about 85% of the league averages in a half.
 They can score from many different ways also.
 Any team with Carmelo Anthony and Allen Iverson better be able to score.
 They can hit the three too, which can be a great equalizer.
-Their major drawback, however, is their
+Their major drawback, however, is their wretched defense.
+In that same game against the Sonics, they gave up 116 points.
+To the Sonics!
+They had a stretch in which they gave up 135 points to the offensively-inept Chicago Bulls and 136 to the slow-it-down, half court Detroit Pistons.
+They may get to the playoffs, but because they just can't stop anybody ever, they will be an early exit.

 Utah Jazz

 This isn't your older brother's Utah Jazz.
 This team is actually fun to watch at times.
 This coming from a guy who grew up loathing the site of the Jazz and Jerry Sloan.
 This team doesn't have boring John Stockton leading the way.
 Instead, they have Deron Williams, who's quickly becoming one of the best points in the league.
 Boring Karl Malone is replaced with Carlos Boozer, who, say what you will about him, has become a pretty damn good player.
-You throw in role players, Ronnie Brewer, Mhemet Okur, Andrei Kirilenko
+You throw in role players, Ronnie Brewer, Mhemet Okur, Andrei Kirilenko, and sharp shooter Kyle Korver, and they are going to be a tough out, especially at home where they hold one of the league's best records.

 The Rest